-Sweeping changes to the European securities markets are looming ever larger on the horizon with the recently agreed, substantial revisions to the EU Markets in Financial Instruments (known as ‘MiFID’) rules.
-With the adoption of the MiFID II Directive (Directive 2014/65/EU) and Regulation (Regulation (EU) No 600/2014, or ‘MiFIR’), we’re entering the final stretch of intensive preparatory work for the new ‘MiFID II’ regime.
+Sweeping changes to the European securities markets are looming ever larger on the horizon with substantial revisions to the EU Markets in Financial Instruments (MiFID) rules.

 We already know that the way capital markets operate in Europe will change fundamentally.
 Learning both from the deficiencies of the original regime and from the financial crisis, the key goals are to radically strengthen both market integrity and investor protection, while ‘future-proofing’ the regime where possible.

 All areas of the securities markets will be affected, some dramatically.
 All market participants and users, whatever their role, interest or size, will be impacted.
 Understanding how much, as early as possible, will be essential for making the right strategic and operational choices which maximise the opportunities while minimising the cost.
 The bottom line is that this is not a compliance exercise: it’s going to affect - and challenge - the whole business.

 PwC can partner you through the coming months, providing insights and perspectives as the full regime comes into focus.
 We can mobilise multi-disciplinary teams bringing together skilled strategy, change management, operational efficiency, IT, tax, legal and regulatory specialists with extensive knowledge of global and European securities markets to help you address the challenges and realise opportunities of MiFID II.